Using baby strollers in Italy: all you need to know + best buys

 Bringing a stroller on Italian trains

-In most case, strollers must be folded on trains and kept either on the overhead luggage racks or with the large luggage at the ends of the carriage, when available.
+In most cases, strollers must be folded on trains and kept either on the overhead luggage racks or with the large luggage at the ends of the carriage, when available.

-Rome – not very stroller friendly but so big a stroller is a must.
-Opt for good wheels and be prepared to fold it often. read our tips for visiting Rome with a toddler here
+Rome – A lot more stroller friendly than its cobbled may suggest, Rome will have you deal some uneven terrain, cars parked on sidewalks and some crowded areas.
+However, it is so big a stroller is a must.
+Opt for good wheels and be prepared to fold it often.
+Many attractions, including the Colosseum, are stroller-friendly.
+Read our tips for visiting Rome with a toddler here

-Venice – mostly stroller friendly with the exception of some of the bridges.
-Overall, a stroller here is a good ides as you will cover long distances on foot.
+Venice – mostly stroller friendly with the exception of its many bridges.
+Overall, a stroller here is a good idea as you will cover long distances on foot however, you will have to fold / lift the stroller on most of its bridges.
+If only staying a day, a carrier is a better option: if staying longer of you have a runner, a stroller is the way to go, despite the annoyance of the bridges.
 Read all about visiting Venice with kids here

 Florence – some bumpy roads but overall ok with strollers.
 Bring a carrier for the Uffizi (much easier without a stroller) and for the climb up Piazzale Michelangelo.
 Read our guide to Florence with kids here

-Amalfi Coast – stroller unfriendly, with the exception of Maiori which has a rather flat center
+Amalfi Coast – mostly stroller unfriendly, with the exception of Maiori, which has a rather flat center, and Sorrento city center.
+To explore, a carrier is the best option.

 Dolomites – all terrain stroller and carriers are a must for hikes.